Bosung91/FSAE-High-Voltage-System-Design-and-Optimization/R25evo/r25evo.md

 <center><i>Figure 7: Parameter Comparison</i></center>
 <p style='text-align: justify'>
-Based on the comparison of parameters, resistor meltdown is unlikely due to underspeccing for R25Evo precharge circuit.
+Based on the comparison of parameters, resistor meltdown is <b>unlikely</b> due to underspeccing for R25Evo precharge circuit.

 Refer to <a href='#'>Appendix A</a> for calculations of actual parameters.
 </p>